All Episodes

 Never mind the fact, and it goes deeper than that.

-Uh, is a great piece that was put out by Byron York.
+There's a great piece that was put out by Byron York.

 Headline pretty much says it all.

-Barr is right, spying did occur on the Trump campaign.
+Barr's right, spying did occur on the Trump campaign.

 And he reminds us, Stefan Halper, the FBI engaged him as an informant.

-New York Times reported, agents involved in the Russian investigations, asked Halper, an American academic teaching in Great Britain to gather information on Paige and Papadopoulos, another Trump campaign foreign policy advisor.
+New York Times reported agents involved in the Russian investigations asked Halper, an American academic teaching in Great Britain, to gather information on Paige and Papadopoulos, another Trump campaign foreign policy advisor.

 The Halper case is more evidence that spying occurred.